mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part_2.md

 ```

-We are going to add an Attestation object. this **Attestation** object will implement functions for attestation: `generate_attestation_evidence` and `generate_report`.
+Now, let's add an Attestation object.
+This **Attestation** object will implement functions for attestation: `generate_attestation_evidence` and `generate_report`.

+#### `generate_attestation_evidence`

-`generate_attestation_evidence` method will generate evidence for attestation, which is a cryptographic proof of the *integrity* and *authenticity* of an enclave.
+The `generate_attestation_evidence` method will generate evidence for attestation, which is a cryptographic proof of the *integrity* and *authenticity* of an enclave.
 The function takes in several parameters including `format_id`, `format_settings`, `data`, and `data_size`.

-It first hashes the input data using SHA256.
-Then, it initializes the attester and plugin by calling `oe_attester_initialize()`.
-Next, it generates custom claims for the attestation.
-It serializes the custom claims using `oe_serialize_custom_claims` and generates evidence based on the format selected by the attester using `oe_get_evidence`.
-Finally, it cleans up and returns a boolean indicating whether the function succeeded or failed.
+1. It first hashes the input data using SHA256.
+2. Then, it initializes the attester and plugin by calling `oe_attester_initialize()`.
+3. Next, it generates custom claims for the attestation.
+4. It serializes the custom claims using `oe_serialize_custom_claims` and generates evidence based on the format selected by the attester using `oe_get_evidence`.
+5. Finally, it cleans up and returns a boolean indicating whether the function succeeded or failed.

 ```C++
 bool Attestation::generate_attestation_evidence(